kevinlondon/kevinlondon.github.io/_drafts/devops_from_scratch.md

 {% endhighlight %}

-Now, we should be able to run `ansible ping -m all` or `ansible ping -m webservers` without any arguments.
+Now, we should be able to run `ansible ping -m all` or `ansible ping -m webservers` without specifying the private key or user.
 Give it a try!

 ## Deploying to AWS with Ansible